 3. Convert Employees into Believers

 Employees ( if you have any) are your secret weapons.
 Their actions and beliefs are the faces of your business.
 They are who your customers see — and their attitudes can make or break your business.
 Ever been to a store where the salespeople seem irritated to serve a customer?
 Bet you never went back to them; or if you have to because they’re the only ones carrying the items you want, you’re always on the lookout for alternatives.
-Talk to your employees about your business – your vision, company culture, demographics, industry margin and the competition.
+Talk to your employees about your business – your vision, company culture, demographics, industry margin, and the competition.
 Remember, “Great service begins with great employees, and great employees don’t just walk through your door ready to treat your customers like gold.”

 4. Transform with Technology.

 Technology is a great enabler for small businesses that want to look and act much bigger than they are.
-While the business model has to make sense, to begin with, the key is to be clear what technology can do for your business.
-Your investments in technology should streamline your operation and eventually cut your costs, better serve your existing customers, and make it easier and more efficient to drum up new business.
+While the business model has to make sense, to begin with, the key is to be clear about what technology can do for your business.
+Your investments in technology should streamline your operation and eventually cut your costs, better serve your existing customers, and make it easier and more efficient to drum up a new business.

 5. Stake a Hometown Claim.

 Sometimes building a business around the uniqueness of your product is not enough.
 After all, all products eventually become commodities, and commodities are easily copied.
-Small businesses should think about hometown advantage.
+Small businesses should think about a hometown advantage.
 Many consumers nowadays are gravitating towards local companies and businesses that have long-standing connections to their communities.
 Be attuned to your community – support community efforts, and be proud to be part of that community.
 Sometimes (e.g. when the big boys come knocking), the community can rally back and help you ward off the giant competitions.